Mellfithay History, Family Crest & Coats of Arms

 Early Origins of the Mellfithay family

 The surname Mellfithay was first found in Yorkshire where they held a family seat from very ancient times, as Lords of the manor of Milford, in the diocese of York.
 This did not appear in the Domesday Book in 1080, and it must be assumed that the manor emerged about the 12th or 13th century.

 Important Dates for the Mellfithay family

 This web page shows only a small excerpt of our Mellfithay research.
 Another 84 words (6 lines of text) covering the years 1273, 1292, 1379, 1618, 1644, 1725 and 1704 are included under the topic Early Mellfithay History in all our PDF Extended History products and printed products wherever possible.

 Mellfithay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Mellfithay family name include Milforde, Milford, Millford, Millforde, Melford and many more.

 Early Notables of the Mellfithay family (pre 1700)

 Distinguished members of the family include Samuel "Fish Hook" Mulford (1644–1725), an American who went to London in 1704 to protest the tax on whale oil, which he used in farming.
 Warned beforehand of the sly workings of pickpockets in...
-Another 39 words (3 lines of text) are included under the topic Early Mellfithay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mellfithay family to Ireland

 Some of the Mellfithay family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.